neuecc/UniRx/README.md

 Using with IEnumerators (Coroutines)
 ---
-IEnumerator (Coroutine) is Unity's primitive asynchronous tool.
-UniRx integrates coroutines and IObservables.
+`IEnumerator` (Coroutine) is Unity's primitive asynchronous tool.
+UniRx integrates coroutines and `IObservable`s.
 You can write asynchronious code in coroutines, and orchestrate them using UniRx.
 This is best way to control asynchronous flow.

 ```csharp
 // two coroutines